 Plants forming dense clumps.
 Rhizomes pachymorph, neck 1--3 cm long.
 Culms to 5 m, to 1.5 cm in diam., pendulous; internodes to 30 cm, terete, lightly white-powdery at first, becoming yellow, longitudinal ribs very prominent, wall 1.5--2.5 mm thick; nodes with weakly prominent supra-nodal ridge, sheath scar prominent; branches 5--10, slender.
 Culm sheaths deciduous, far longer than internodes, distally papery and sparsely brown-setulose, apex narrow and linear, longitudinal ribs greatly prominent and red-brown, margins initially densely ciliate; auricles absent; oral setae scarce, erect, white-grey, to 3 mm; ligule ca. 1 mm, truncate or convex, glabrous; blade linear, revolute, glabrous, readily deciduous, margins usually serrulate.
-Leaves 3--5 per ultimate branch; sheath glabrous or apically slightly pilose; auricles absent or small; oral setae several, erect or spreading, yellow-brown, ca. 2--3 mm; ligule short, convex, to 1 mm; external ligule white-grey pubescent; blade narrowly lanceolate, to 7 × 0.7 cm, base cuneate, mid to dark green above, abaxially proximally grey-pilose, secondary veins 2--3-paired, margins spinescent-serrulate, transverse veins clear.
+Leaves 3--5 per ultimate branch; sheath glabrous or apically slightly pilose; auricles absent or small; oral setae several, erect or spreading, yellow-brown, ca. 2--3 mm; ligule short, convex, to 1 mm; external ligule white-grey pubescent; blade narrowly lanceolate, to 7 × 0.7 cm, base cuneate, mid to dark green above, paler and proximally grey-pilose below, secondary veins 2--3-paired, margins spinescent-serrulate, transverse veins clear.
 Synflorescence unknown.
 Name from the Latin angustus, ‘narrow’.